Genivia/RE-flex/doc/index.md

   `\j`    | dedent: matches a previous indent position, removes one indent stop

-These patterns should be used in combination with the start of a line anchor `^` followed by a pattern that represents left margin spacing for indentations.
-This spacing pattern may include any characters that are considered part of the left margin, but must exclude `\n`.
+These patterns should be used in combination with the start of a line anchor `^` followed by a pattern that represents left margin spacing for indentations, followed by a `\i` or a `\j` at the end of the pattern.
+The margin spacing pattern may include any characters that are considered part of the left margin, but should exclude `\n`.
 For example:

 <div class="alt">
 ~~~{.cpp}